Wondering how to avoid used car scams?

 How to avoid clocked car?

 For this one, you’ll need to do your homework.
-Use Car Guide’s Vehicle Check to find out the vehicle’s mileage at its last MOT.
+Use our vehicle check to find out the vehicle’s mileage at its last MOT.
 You’ll just need the registration number of the car.
 If the number plate is obscured in the photos, ask the seller to supply it.
 If they say no?
 Be concerned.

 Make a note of the car’s mileage at its last MOT so you can check it against the odometer when you view the car.
 Have a look at the interior and exterior of the car – is there any unusual wear and tear?
 Does the car show any signs of having travelled more miles than the clock suggests?
 Are the seats, switches, rubber coverings on the pedals or steering wheel heavily worn?